Venezuela blocks Panama plane carrying senior politicians – DW – 07/26/2024

 What do we know about the incident?

 Former presidents Miguel Angel Rodriguez of Costa Rica, Jorge Quiroga of Bolivia and Vicente Fox of Mexico were due to fly together with Moscoso to Venezuela.
-The four former leaders are all strong critics of the government of current Venezuelan President Nicolas Maduro.
+The four former leaders are all strong critics of Maduro's government.

 Fox shared videos on X from inside the plane.
 He wrote: "Venezuela we are with you, no matter what happens."